srobotta/moodle-net-prototype/install_debian.md

 # Install MoodleNet on a naked Ubuntu/Debian

-You can basically copy and paste the command (include the newlines) into a terminal of your machine.
-The commands are taken from the linked documentation but stripped to the necessary commands only (e.g. no need to purge old docker versions e.g. docker.io) because on a minimal OS installation none additional packages or other software should be installed.
+You can basically copy and paste the commands (include the newlines) into a terminal of your machine.
+The commands are taken from the linked documentation but stripped to the necessary only (e.g. no need to purge old docker versions e.g. docker.io) because on a minimal OS installation no additional packages or other software should be installed.

 ## Docker